-Each year the Swale Canyon section from Wahkiakus to Harms Rd. closes temporarily for the fire season from mid-June to approximately mid-October.
-This is because the fire hazard is high and Swale Canyon is a potential fire trap.
+Each year the Swale Canyon section of the Klickitat Trail from Wahkiakus to Harms Rd. closes temporarily for the fire season from mid-June to approximately mid-October.
+This is because the fire danger is high and Swale Canyon is a potential fire trap.
 There is no reasonable way out of the Canyon except the ends, which are 13 miles apart.
 Washington Dept. of Natural Resources makes the determinations.
-The 13-mile Swale Canyon from Wahkiakus to Harms Rd is not near to any road at all.
+The 13-mile Swale Canyon section from Wahkiakus to Harms Rd is not near to any road at all.
 Cell phones don’t work there.
 It is remote.
 You need to set up a car shuttle if you want to do the 13 miles just one way.
 Visit DNR fire danger page to monitor by county (be sure to focus on Klickitat County).
 When the fire danger rating reaches “High”, this signals the closure of the Swale Canyon section of the Klickitat Trail.
 Except for Swale Canyon, all other sections are open for your recreational pleasure.

 There is no camping on the Klickitat Trail, which is a Washington State Park.
 Very set management requirements are in place for camping in State Parks, and the Klickitat Trail has not been set up for that yet.
 Maybe someday.